BYLAWS of the League of Women Voters of Tompkins County

 ARTICLE II

-Purposes and Policies
+Purposes and Policy

-2. Diversity, Equity & Inclusion Policy.
-The League is fully committed to ensure compliance – in principle and in practice – with LWVUS’ Diversity, Equity, and Inclusion Policy.
+Political Policy.
+The LWVTC shall not support or oppose any political party or any candidate.
+Diversity, Equity & Inclusion Policy.
+The LWVTC is fully committed to ensure compliance – in principle and in practice – with LWVUS’ Diversity, Equity, and Inclusion Policy.

 ARTICLE III